I bet you always thought IRA was short for Individual Retirement Account huh? Nope, it’s actually an Arraignment as weird as that sounds.

 This type of retirement plan allows you to defer your compensation now so that when you leave your employer you can then take that compensation then.
 This means that after you leave your agency you are not subject to the 10% IRS early withdrawal penalty.
 If it is a pre-tax account (most are) then you will only pay the ordinary income taxes on it.

 This type of plan allows you to out pre-tax money into a retirement plan.
-You are typically allowed to take withdrawals out at age 59 1/2 without a penalty
+You are typically allowed to take withdrawals out at age 59 1/2 without a penalty, and in some cases you can take distributions if you retire after 55 (you should always check with your plan administrator to confirm your rules).

-This plan works similarly to the 403b except oftentimes you have the ability to pick the pre-tax contributions or the after tax ROTH contributions.
-You are also typically able to take withdrawals out at age 59 1/2 without penalty.
+This plan works similarly to the 403b except oftentimes you have the ability to pick the pre-tax contributions or the after-tax ROTH contributions.
+You are also typically able to take withdrawals out at age 59 1/2 without penalty, but again check with your plan administrator to confirm their rules.

 Some of you are fortunate enough to have a employer that matches your contribution in these plans.
-If they offer a match you MUST take advantage of this.
+If they offer a match you should highly consider taking advantage of this.
 It is FREE money which can equates to a potential 100% return on your money.
-You most likely can’t find that kind of return anywhere so don’t throw it away.
+You most likely can’t find that kind of return anywhere else so you shouldn’t throw that opportunity away.

 *Remember www.irs.gov is a great resource when it comes to learning more about each of these accounts, to include rules, definitions, and contribution limits each year!!